Created before Nov 2016

 About Banco de la República Oriental del Uruguay

-State-owned Banco República (BROU), Uruguay's largest banking institution, operates as a commercial and development bank and was established in 1896.
-BROU offers personal banking products and services such as checking and savings accounts, credit cards, time deposits, consumer loans, and mortgages.
-It also provides a comprehensive suite of financial products - including leasing, treasury services, funding for working capital, asset management, foreign trade services, and investment solutions - for customers in the SME, corporate and agribusiness banking market segments.
-The bank has branches established in Sao Paulo, New York, and Buenos Aires.
+State-owned Banco de la República Oriental del Uruguay, etablished in 1896, is the largest banking institution in Uruguay and operates as a commercial and development bank.
+It offers personal banking products and services such as checking and savings accounts, credit cards, time deposits, consumer loans, and mortgages.
+It also provides a a rang of other financial products, including leasing, treasury services, funding for working capital, asset management and foreign trade services for customers in small business, corporate and agribusiness banking market segments.
+The bank has foreign branches established in Sao Paulo, New York, and Buenos Aires.

 Jorge Andres Polgar Pisano |

 Banco de la República Oriental del Uruguay is state-owned by the Uruguayan Government.

 While BankTrack criticizes Equator Principles, IFC celebrates Community of Learning

 BankTrack to Equator Principles banks; ‘get the Outside Job done’

 Equator Principles: Action, not words needed